Dubby20/CodeCampLog/index.md

 ## Tuesday July 11th, 2017
 * Learnt about Node.js which is an asynchronous event driven javaScript designed to build scalable network applications
-* How to use module.export to export variables especially objects from a given file to other files
+* How to use `module.export` to export variables especially objects from a given file to other files
-* How to use [require] as a function to point it to a path where files are imported from.
+* How to use `require` as a function to point it to a path where files are imported from.
 * How to name an object if the key and value has the same name by using comma at the end of the given name
 * Different methods of using a function
 * Continued with my assignment on repl.it

 ## Wednesday July 12th, 2017
 * Built a To-do App with the team in class
-* Learnt how to use "clear fix" to automatically clear a child element
+* Learnt how to use `clear fix` to automatically clear a child element
-* How to use "offset on bootstrap to move columns to the right or center
+* How to use `offset` on bootstrap to move columns to the right or center
 * How to use cursor pointer style
 * Also learnt how to make an item hidden so that when you hover it becomes visible.